zhongl/scala-with-cats/src/pages/type-classes/given.md

 Notice that given instance selection is based entirely on types.
 We don't even pass any values to `soundOf`!
 This means given instances are easiest to use when there is only one instance for each type.
 In this case we can just put the instances on a relevant companion object and everything works out.

 However, this is not always possible (though it's often an indication of a bad design if it is not).
-For cases where we need multiple instances for a given type we can use the instance priority rules to select between them.
+For cases where we need multiple instances for a type, we can use the instance priority rules to select between them.
 We'll look at the three most important rules below.

 The first rule is that explicitly passing an instance takes priority over everything else.